-Oak Park Township offers curb-to-curb public transit service to seniors and permanently-disabled township residents through a Dial-A-Ride program.
-Service is available for various types of trips throughout Oak Park and River Forest.
+Senior Services of Oak Park and River Forest Townships offers a curb-to-curb bus service to seniors and residents with disabilities through a Dial-A-Ride program.
+Service is available for various types of trips throughout Oak Park, River Forest and near surrounding areas.